programmerraja/MyBlog/content/post/2024/Automate Relax Repeat The Power of Coding.md

 Thanks for joining me on this automation adventure, and until the next time around these pages!

-you can find the code [here](https://github.com/programmerraja/ClassHunter)
+You can find the code [here](https://github.com/programmerraja/ClassHunter)